superduper-io/superduper-docs/docs/intro.md

 Developers may leverage Superduper by building **compositional and declarative objects** which out-source the details of deployment, orchestration and versioning to Superduper.
 This allows developers to completely avoid implementing MLOps, ETL pipelines, model deployment, data migration and synchronization.

+Concretely, developers may:

+- Create AI-applications using a persisted data state, corresponding to computations involving AI models and APIs.
+- Build multi-step computations, triggers and actions
+- Parametrize these AI-applications as reusable units of portable functionality, known as "templates"

 Superduper involves 4 characteristic phases, summarized as "**CAPE**": **connect** to data, **apply** arbitrary AI to that data, **package** and reuse the application on arbitrary data, and **execute** AI-database queries and predictions on the resulting AI outputs and data.

 - **Connect**